bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 coordinate: this is the one fed into the next scalar recoding step.
 Each entry is 64 bits after this calculation, and so the ti and m can be truncated to 64 bits during this calculation (but not the calculation of ti itself!)

-The second step takes the four 64 bit integers a1, a2, a3, a4
+The second step takes the four 64 bit integers a1, a2, a3, a4 from the
-from the previous step and outputs two arrays m[0]..m[64] and d[0]..d[64].
+previous step and outputs two arrays m[0]..m[64] and d[0]..d[64].
 Each entry of d is between 0 and 7, and each entry in m is -1 or 0.
-Rather then describe the properties required of this encoding, we present the algorithm. bit(x, n) denotes the nth bit of x.
+Rather then describe the properties required of this encoding, we present the algorithm that computes it. bit(x, n) denotes the nth bit of x.

 ~~~~~
 m[64]=-1